Connect with others who understand.

 • How long you were in remission

-If you previously had an autologous bone marrow transplant and then several years of remission, your hematologist/oncologist may recommend another transplant.
+If you previously had an autologous bone marrow transplant, or ASCT, and then several years of remission, your hematologist-oncologist may recommend another ASCT.
 They will discuss the pros and cons of this procedure with you and whether it’s worth trying again.
 They may also adjust your maintenance therapy, such as adding dexamethasone combined with lenalidomide (Revlimid).

 The U.S. Food and Drug Administration (FDA) also has approved the following drug combinations for treating early relapsed multiple myeloma: